Alliance Rubber Company

-Alliance Rubber Company is an American manufacturer of natural rubber bands, as well as other elastomer products made of synthetic rubber, silicone rubber, thermoplastic, and EPDM (Ethylene Propylene Diene Monomer).
-The company was originally located in Alliance, Ohio, but is now headquartered in Hot Springs, AR.
-It was founded by William H. Spencer in 1923, and sells its products to commercial stationers, newspapers, produce growers, commercial fishermen, the United States government, post offices, retailers, promotional products industry, and industrial packaging houses.
+Alliance Rubber Company is an American manufacturer of natural rubber bands.
+The company was originally located in Alliance, Ohio, but is now headquartered in Hot Springs, Arkansas.
+It was founded by William H. Spencer in 1923.

-Alliance's 2,200 products are available in 65 countries worldwide.

 History

-Early Years in Alliance, OH

 Originally, Alliance rubber bands were made from cutting rejected rubber inner tubes.
-Mr Spencer took the bands to Akron Beacon Journal and persuaded them to wrap their newspapers with a band to prevent them from coming apart and blowing across lawns.
+Spencer took the bands to the Akron Beacon Journal and persuaded them to wrap their newspapers with a band to prevent them from coming apart and blowing across lawns.

-1944 to Present Day in Hot Springs, Arkansas

-Alliance went on to expand its business in 1944 with an additional production plant in Hot Springs, AR.
-Alliance patented the Open-Ring® style rubber band in 1957, and invented a slide dispenser pack for mass markets, a perforated desk and open window box in 1959.
-They developed the first zip bands for postal use in 1966 and installed the world's first continuous cure rubber band production line in 1969.
+Alliance went on to expand its business in 1944 with an additional production plant in Hot Springs, Arkansas.
+In 1976, William H. Spencer retired from the day-to-day operations and passed on the management of the business to other family members.

 In March 2020, Alliance announced that they would retool their manufacturing facility to create products (such as Rubber Strips) used to manufacture personal protective equipment (PPE) to mitigate the COVID-19 pandemic.
-The first shipment provided over 134,000 PPE devices to healthcare workers in Michigan as well as the NYPD.
-As a result of these efforts, the company was awarded the Governor's Award for Excellence in Global Trade.

-Presently, Alliance Rubber Company owns the url RubberBand.com and as of January 2022 they are the only manufacturer of rubber bands in the United States.

-In April 2021, Alliance announced the release of the first fully tested and approved automated banding machine for seafood.
-The machine is primarily used for banding lobster claws at catch as well as banding oysters for further processing.